 The Options Role PlayWorking cooperatively to present different policy options to an undecided group of senators, students clarify and evaluate alternative U.S. policies toward the region.

 Weighing Recommendations for U.S. PolicyArmed with historical knowledge and a sense of their own values, students deliberate the options presented.
-They articulate their own coherent recommendations for U.S. policy and apply their policy guidelines to specific cases in the Middle East.
+They articulate their recommendations for U.S. policy and apply their policy guidelines to specific cases in the Middle East.

 A slideshow of all the maps used in The Middle East: Questions for U.S. Policy.